‘Different’ Arabians, same result

 After the graduation of a senior class that included an outside hitter now playing at the Division I level collegiately, the Arabians had to make adjustments according to coach Blair Barksdale.

-While the points may be coming differently this season, the results look strikingly familiar as Pendleton Heights rolled to its fifth straight title—and fourth in a row without dropping a single set—as they fought off a determined Frankton Eagles team 25-19, 25-22 in the final.
+While the points may be coming differently this season, the results look strikingly familiar as Pendleton Heights rolled to its fifth straight title — and fourth in a row without dropping a single set — as they fought off a determined Frankton team 25-19, 25-22 in the final.

 PH (14-3) made it to the finals with 2-0 wins over Alexandria in the quarterfinals and Lapel in the semifinals as this year’s senior class will graduate without having lost a set in the tournament during their careers.